Choke point: Importance

+Global energy trade relies heavily on maritime transport, as oil, natural gas, and LNG are primarily shipped by sea.
+Within this system, maritime chokepoints are critical passages along major shipping routes through which a large share of global energy supplies transits.
+Their strategic location makes them essential nodes for both maritime traffic and energy security.
+Disruptions at these chokepoints can quickly affect transport costs, price stability, and the reliability of energy markets.
+As a result, they also carry strong geopolitical importance and play a central role in shaping policies aimed at ensuring stable, sustainable, and resilient maritime trade over the long term.

-Choke points remain a prominent issue today in the global economy and shipments of goods, particularly oil: 20% of the world's oil is shipped through the Strait of Hormuz.
+Choke points remain a prominent issue in the global economy and shipments of goods, particularly oil: 20% of the world's oil is shipped through the Strait of Hormuz.
 In 2018, 20.7 million barrels per day were transported through the strait.
 The choke point has undergone continuous unrest since the 1980s.
 This includes, the downing of Iran Air Flight 655 by an American surface-to-air missile in 1988, the collision between nuclear submarine USS Newport News and crude tanker Mogamigawa in 2007, U.S.–Iranian naval dispute in 2008 and 2011–2012, seizure of MV Maersk Tigris in 2015 and threats of a strait closure in 2018 and 2019 made by the Islamic Republic of Iran.
 Most recently, in April 2020, statements from Iran's military shows its readiness to defend its territorial integrity.

 The Suez Canal and the Sumed pipeline carry 4.5 Moilbbl a day, and the canal carried a total of 7.5% of world trade in 2011.
 The canal was closed for eight years after the Six-Day War in 1967.
 In many instances, alternate routes are nonexistent or impractical.
 For example, an alternate to the Suez/Sumed route required an additional 6000 mi around Cape of Good Hope.
 The Royal Navy also still deems its choke points to the Atlantic as strategically important.